 While the sole focus of probate appears to be on the transfer of assets, the payment of the decedent’s debt is equally as important.
 One of the first tasks that the personal representative must complete is to inventory estate assets to determine the value of the property in the estate.
 By doing this, the personal representative will understand what property is available to use to pay debt and to distribute to beneficiaries and heirs.

-The personal representative must also notify the decedent’s creditors.
+As an experienced North Dakota probate lawyer can explain, the personal representative must also notify the decedent’s creditors.
 Within three months after mailing or publishing the Notice to Creditors, creditors must file their claims against the estate.
 The personal representative will review each claim and decide whether to allow or disallow it, based on whether it has been substantiated.
 Written notice must be given to creditors whose claims are disallowed.

 In addition to paying creditors, before distributing assets the personal representative must also pay the decedent’s funeral and burial expenses and expenses related to estate administration.
 The personal representative is required to file outstanding tax returns and pay taxes owed.